dportabella/example_problem_intellij/README.md

 Menu -> Run -> Run SparkPi

 It fails on runtime with many dependencies, for instance hadoop.
-Adding the dependency manually, then it fails with another.
+Adding the dependency manually, then it fails with another one.

-Why this work on the terminal, and not from IntelliJ?
+Why this works on the terminal, and not from IntelliJ?

 I find a lot of similar problems on IntelliJ, and I am very fed up.